Cognitive Behavioral Therapy

 - “Should” statements: Having an internal list of ways you think people (and yourself) should and should not behave

-- Labeling: Assigning labels to others or self, such as considering oneself “lazy” for taking a day for what is actually much-needed rest
+- Labeling: Assigning labels to others or self, such as considering oneself “lazy” for taking a day for what is much-needed rest

-- Disregarding the positive: Manifests as focusing on one negative thing, despite a series of positive things before and after
+- Disregarding the positive: Manifests as focusing on one negative thing despite a series of positive things before and after

 Cognitive distortions can become a focal point for some individuals, leading to unhealthy coping mechanisms like obsession, depression, anxiety, and even substance abuse.